Daughter of the Lioness: Trickster's Queen

-However, this failure comes with a blessing—the rebellion now turns its attentions to Dove, who, as an intelligent and cool-headed young woman, is a far more suitable candidate for the throne.
-Shortly afterwards, Elsren joins King Dunevon on a boat trip to celebrate the king's birthday—however, a magical storm created by Crown mages destroys the ship, killing the boys and many others, and the regents become the rulers of the Isles.
-However, with the help of the crows, the darkings and the revolution, the Copper Isles are soon in upheaval—people are rioting, the raka on the outer isles are rebelling and the Crown's soldiers are spread thin.
-Even Taybur Sibigat, still captain of the King's guard, has joined the raka conspiracy, after the regents kill his beloved king.
+However, this failure comes with a blessing—the rebellion now turns its attention to Dove, who, as an intelligent and cool-headed young woman, is a far more suitable candidate for the throne.
+Shortly afterward, Elsren joins King Dunevon on a boat trip to celebrate the king's birthday—however, a magical storm created by Crown mages destroys the ship, killing the boys and many others, and the regents become the rulers of the Isles.
+However, with the help of the crows, the darkings and the revolution, the Copper Isles are soon in upheaval—people are rioting, the Raka on the outer isles are rebelling and the Crown's soldiers are spread thin.
+Even Taybur Sibigat, still captain of the King's guard, has joined the Raka conspiracy after the regents kill his beloved king.
 Tortall and Carthak stop trading with the Isles, and repeated attacks on slave ships mean that merchants will do anything to avoid carrying slaves.

 Aly begins to turn the regents against each other, planting false "proof" that Rubinyan is having an affair, and learns from the darkings that her plot has worked.
 Nawat returns, confident in his role as a man, and he and Aly sleep together for the first time, then every night.
 The revolt happens, killing many on both sides, even though the rebellion tries to avoid bloodshed.
 Ulasim, the rebellion's general, dies killing Prince Rubinyan, and Ochobu, Ulasim's mother, head of the group of rebel mages known as the "Chain," is killed in the fighting.
 Many of Aly's Pack are also killed.
 However, the conspiracy succeeds, Princess Imajane commits suicide, and Dove is crowned Queen.
 Aly tells the rebellion's leaders, including Dove, about her true parentage, then goes on to marry Nawat Crow and becomes pregnant after removing the anti-pregnancy charm, he gave her before mating.